What is the Rule of Thirds In Art?

 Details: The Rule of Thirds In Art

-Composition is one of the most important things you need to plan in your painting.
+Composition is one of the most important things you need to plan in your painting whether you are painting landscapes, still lifes, or painting the figure and portrait.
 It determines the success or failure of your painting.

 An important technique you should know about is the Rule of Thirds.
 Although this is often referred to as a rule, I prefer to call it a technique.
 This is because making it a rule is too rigid: there are ways of making good compositions without using this principle.
 However for beginners, the rule of thirds is a good guideline.